NCAA Football Odds In Michigan

 The Central Michigan Chippewas play in the Mid-American Conference.
 The team plays home games at Kelly/Shorts Stadium in Mount Pleasant.

-Mount Pleasant is also home to the state’s largest tribal casino, Soaring Eagle Casino & Resort, which plans to have sports betting available for the 2020 season.
+Mount Pleasant is also home to the state’s largest tribal casino, Soaring Eagle Casino & Resort.

 The Eastern Michigan Eagles play in the Mid-American Conference.
 The team plays home games at Rynearson Stadium in Ypsilanti.

 The Western Michigan Broncos play in the Mid-American Conference.
 The team plays home games at Waldo Stadium in Kalamazoo.